archana15/github-pages-with-jekyll/_posts/2021-09-11-why-deep-learning.md

  <img width="800" height="500" src="/images/themes_ml.jpg">
 </p>

-There are numerous ML algorithms, for a better understanding I like to classify them under three themes.
+There are numerous ML algorithms, for a better understanding we can classify them under three themes.
 1. Mathematical theme
     - Algorithms based on probability
         - Example: Maximum likelihood classification